kk2487/V2IA-Net/README.md

 * This dataset is built with nighttime infrared images and daytime visible images of driver distraction.
 * There are six types of driving distractions : Drink、Normal、Talk left、Talk right、Text left、Text right.
 * The dataset contains six men and three women.
+* There are two types of datasets, static data and dynamic data.
+* Static datasets contain training and testing data, collected while the vehicle is stationary.
+* Dynamic datasets contain only testing data, collected while the vehicle is moving.
+* Equipment is Garmin Dash Cam Tandem and placed on the upper right of the driver.

+### Dataset Download

 linker : /labshare/VID Dataset